galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

         }
     }
 ```
-And restoring that state is also easy, using the bundle we put in `onSaveInstanceState`:
+And to restore that state we'll use the bundle we put in `onSaveInstanceState`:

 ```kotlin
     override fun onRestoreInstanceState(state: Parcelable?) {